YourCrush/retype/guides/getting-started.md

 ```

-This is a test of the *emergency response system* and I hope that if you are reading this you _understand that this is a test_ because if you don't then... **boom** 💣!
+This is a test of the *emergency response system* and I hope that if you are reading this you _understand that this is a test_ because if you don't then... **boom**!
 Kidding